MSLNZ/msl-package-manager/docs/cli_usage.rst

 .. tip::
    You can also use ``upgrade`` as an alias for ``update``, e.g., ``msl upgrade --all``

-Update all MSL packages without asking for confirmation:
+Update all MSL packages without asking for confirmation

 .. code-block:: console

    msl update --all --yes

-Update a specific MSL package, for example **msl-loadlib** (you can ignore the **msl-** prefix):
+Update a specific MSL package, for example **msl-loadlib** (you can ignore the **msl-** prefix)

 .. code-block:: console

    msl update loadlib

-Update to a package that was released :ref:`\<24 hours ago <cache_note>`:
+Update to a package that was released :ref:`\<24 hours ago <cache_note>`

 .. code-block:: console

    msl update loadlib --update-cache

-Update a package from a specific GitHub branch (by default the **master** branch is used if the package is not available on PyPI):
+Update a package from a specific GitHub branch (by default the **master** branch is used if the package is not available on PyPI)

 .. code-block:: console

    msl update loadlib --branch develop

-Update a package from a specific GitHub tag:
+Update a package from a specific GitHub tag

 .. code-block:: console

    msl update loadlib --tag v0.3.0

-Update multiple MSL packages:
+Update multiple MSL packages

 .. code-block:: console